What is underwriting?

 Depending on your policy or your application, the insurer may require a medical examination.
 This can include:

-- A statement from your physician— i.e., a summary of your medical history to verify your questionnaire
+- A statement from your physician— i.e., a summary of your medical history to verify your questionnaire (this is also known as an Attending Physician Statement)

 - A check of your previous records with the Medical Information Bureau